ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 This is an example of a decentralised<sup id="a1">[1](#f1)</sup> algorithm that allows you to take a global snapshot of a running distributed system.

 Any process can start the snapshot without either needing to be given a special designation or the need to announce that this action is about to take place.
-Any process can initiate a snapshot and in doing so, causes a cascade of marker messages throughout the entire system that cause all other processes to take a snapshot of themselves.
+The act of initiating a snapshot creates a cascade of marker messages throughout the entire system that cause all the processes to take a snapshot of themselves.

 ### The Initiator Process

 * Records its own state
 * Sends a marker message out on all its outgoing channels
-* Starts recording messages arriving on ***all*** incoming messages
+* Starts recording messages arriving on ***all*** incoming channels

 In this case, the initiator process is `P1`.

 ![Chandy-Lamport Snapshot 1](./img/L8%20CL%20Snapshot%201.png)

+If process `P1` decides to initiate a snapshot, then the following sequence of events takes place:

-`P1` records its own state as `S1`, immediately sends a marker message out on all its outgoing channels (only one in this case) and then starts recording any messages that might arrive on its incoming channels (again, only one in this case).
+* `P1` records its own state as `S1`
+* Immediately after recording its own state, `P1` sends out a marker message out on all its outgoing channels (only one in this case)
+* `P1` starts recording any messages that might arrive on its incoming channels (again, only one in this case)

 Notice that at the time `P1`'s snapshot happens, message `m` is currently in flight (or ***in the channel***) from `P2` to `P1`.